Top Legal Trends to Follow (2023-2025)

 The transparency of the legal system is also being dramatically altered by technology.

-But now, all 14 federal appeals court will be live streaming for the foreseeable future.
+But now, all 14 federal appeals courts made plans to live stream.

-It’s clear that the public craves this kind of transparency with the legal process, especially with high-profile cases.
+It’s clear that the public craves this kind of transparency in the legal process, especially with high-profile cases.

 Fix the Court reported that more than 880,000 people listened to the audio feed of President Trump’s tax records case in May 2020.